henriknero/deluge-container/README.md

 # deluge-container
-Switch FlashbackVPN.ovpn with your ovpn file and change the line
+Switch config/openvpn/FlashbackVPN.ovpn with your ovpn file and change the line
 ```
 auth-user-pass
 ```